liahwallace1/liahwallace1.github.io/_posts/2017-07-03-adding_filters_to_your_react_redux_app.markdown

 THAT'S IT!
 Again, I think there should be another, probably better way to write the `getVisibleRestaurants` function.
 The length of the function would grow exponentially as you added more filters.
 This was my first foray into filters, and I hope to get better next time!

+Checkout my [GitHub Repo](https://github.com/liahwallace1/chs-lunch-finder-client) for all of the code!